bsdero/bsdero/README.md

 - 👋 Hi, I’m @bsdero
 - 👀 I’m interested in Unix, BSD, Linux, Operating Systems, File system, AI
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning AI and Pytorch
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on HPC clusterings
-- 📫 How to reach me ...
+- 📫 How to reach me: ahernandez86@lenovo.com

 <!---
 bsdero/bsdero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.